 10. Take Support:

 While it might seem insignificant while starting off, this is one move that will help you in the long run.
-Make sure to sign up with a support group or community that follows this diet.
 If that feels like too much pair up with a friend and do it together.
 Being accountable to one another makes it so much easier for one to be true to oneself and the practice.

-Besides, it is best to be guided by those who have tried this earlier.
+Besides, it is best to be guided by those who have been through this before.

 Quinn, J.M., & Wood, W. (2005).Habits across the lifespan.
 Unpublished manuscript, Duke University; Wood, W., Quinn, J.M., & Kashy, D. (2002).
 Habits in everyday life: Thought, emotion, and action.
 Journal of Personality and Social Psychology, 83, 1281–1297.